steff880/MS4-theDOM/README.md

 #### Typography

-- Montserrat was used as main font throughout the website
+- Montserrat was used as the main font throughout the website

 ## Data Schema